AnWeber/httpyac/examples/README.md

 Scripts with no request in the same region are always executed (Global Scripts).
-Global Scripts initialized with `{{+` are executed for every region.
+Global Scripts initialized with `{{+` are executed before every region.
+Global Scripts initialized with `{{+after` are executed after every region.

 ```